Don Jonas: Canadian Football League

 Jonas’ first season in the Canadian Football League, 1970, was with the Toronto Argonauts, where he was teamed up with Tom Wilkinson.
-His 124 completions, 256 passes for 2041 yards (and 17 TDs versus 25 ints) did not help the 8-6 team win the Grey Cup as the Argos lost to the eventual Grey Cup champion Montreal Alouettes 16–7 in the divisional semi-final.
+His 124 completions, 256 passes for 2041 yards (and 17 touchdowns versus 25 ints) did not help the 8-6 team win the Grey Cup as the Argos lost to the eventual Grey Cup champion Montreal Alouettes 16–7 in the divisional semi-final.

-Moving to the Western Division with the Winnipeg Blue Bombers in 1971, he hit 253 of 485 passes for a stunning 4036 yards with 27 TDs and 31 interceptions.
+Moving to the Western Division with the Winnipeg Blue Bombers in 1971, he hit 253 of 485 passes for a stunning 4036 yards with 27 touchdowns and 31 interceptions.
 Jonas won the CFL's Most Outstanding Player Award.

 He would play two more full seasons for the Bombers before being traded midway through the 1974 season to the Hamilton Tiger-Cats for their quarterback, Chuck Ealey.
 His 12,291 passing yards is fifth best for a franchise that has many great quarterbacks.
 None of Jonas’ CFL teams, however, would get to the Grey Cup championship with him at the helm.

-His final CFL totals are 977 completions on 1930 attempts for 15064 yards and 98 TDs versus 130 interceptions.
+His final CFL totals are 977 completions on 1930 attempts for 15064 yards and 98 touchdowns versus 130 interceptions.